 Summary: getting me to spend my PayPal money is easier than getting my credit card.

 If you're like me, you might get notifications every time someone buys your product.

 But these payments don't tell the whole story.
 You see only one event in a series of events.
 What are you missing?

 Understanding your customer's journey is the key to unlocking more sales.
-Once you see the progress they're trying to make you can optimize for every step: from initial discovery to purchase to satisfied customer.
+Once you see the progress they're trying to make you can optimize for every step: from initial discovery to purchase to a satisfied customer.